pegasys-fi/docs/docs/sdk/v2/guides/02-fetching-data.md

 # Case 2: Pairs

 Now that we've explored how to define a token, let's talk about pairs.
-To read more about what Uniswap pairs are, see [Pair](../../../contracts/v1/reference/smart-contracts/pair)
+To read more about what Pegasys pairs are, see [Pair](../../../contracts/v1/reference/smart-contracts/pair)

 As an example, let's try to represent the DAI-WETH pair.